abouchard-ds/QA.d/README.md

 As a data scientist, enthusiast or student having full knowledge of your dataset is important.
 The dataset created by QA.d could be described as:

 - Data source : Yahoo!
 Finance Canada;

 - Prices are described at the 6th decimal point;
-- Prices currency is in CAD$;
+- Prices currency is CAD$;
 - Date field is formated as : YYYY-MM-DD;
-- Columns headers have been stripped from the dataset;
+- Columns headers are stripped from the dataset;
     - Insert ```TICKER,DATE,OPEN,HIGH,LOW,CLOSE,ADJ_CLOSE,VOLUME``` in first row if needed;
-- Day were the stock markets are closed don't appear in the file;
+- Off-trading days (stock markets closed) don't appear in the file;
+- The best data resolution offered by Y!Finance is *Daily Freq*;
 - Line feed is Unix '\n';

 Raw content example :